LambdaLabsML/image-eval/models/opensora/README.md

 * Build `opensora` or `opensora_api` image (see steps below)
 * Create `~/data` dir to mount to the opensora container (should be included in the setup for step#1)

+Notes:
+* sora1.2 max res is 720p and sora1.1 max res is 480p

 ## Simple workflow, directly run in ODC node